moldis-group/cebeconf/README.md

  atom:   18 (H)
 ```

-# How to quickly generate atomic coordinates with UFF?
+# Atomic Coordinates with UFF 🤔

 Write down the [SMILES descriptor](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) of the molecule (example `c1ccccc1` for benzene) in a file.